bfreitasdtiq/DTIQ-Snipeit-LdapSync/README.md

 It will run as a windows service on auto start.

-Automated Process to sync Snipe IT on a Timed basis.
+It automates the process to sync Snipe IT on a timed basis.

 Default configuration file is set to one hour(In Seconds).